 Black Root Rot: Black root rot is caused by the fungus Thielaviopsis basicola.
 This fungus primarily affects the root system and reduces plant vigor.
 Aboveground symptoms may include stunting of terminal growth, shortening of internodes, and interveinal chlorosis.
 Infected roots are dark brown to black, usually starting at the root tips.
 Plants with extensive root rot damage will usually decline and die during dry periods.

-Phytophthora Root Rot: The water mold fungus, Phytophthora cinnamomi, causes root rot on hollies growing in very poorly drained sites or wet areas.
+Phytophthora Root Rot: The water mold fungi, Phytophthora cinnamomic, and other Phytophthora species cause root rot on hollies growing in very poorly drained sites or wet areas.
 Planting too deeply and over-mulching may also contribute to disease development.
 The symptoms of this disease and black root rot are similar.
 Typically, yellowing of the leaves (particularly at the shoot tips), early leaf drop, slowed plant growth, and twig dieback are seen at early stages of the disease.
 Later, one or more limbs may wilt and die back to the main trunk, and a brown to black streak of dead tissue may extend from one area of rotted roots to the damaged limb.
 Often, the root system will continue to disintegrate until the plant dies.

-Tar Spot: This disease is caused by the fungus Phacidium curtisii.
+Tar Spot: This disease is caused by the fungus Macroderma curtisii (formerly named Phacidium curtisii and Rhytisma curtisii).
 Yellow spots appear on the leaves of American and English hollies in May.
 These turn reddish-brown and finally black by fall.
-In years of heavy rainfall, berries as well as leaves are spotted.
+In years of heavy rainfall, berries, as well as leaves, are spotted.

 Prevention & Treatment: Remove and destroy badly spotted leaves, prune to improve air circulation and overcrowding, and clean up and destroy fallen leaves.